gildas-lormeau/zip.js/BENCHMARKS.md

 On bulk data zip.js is a thin wrapper around the platform's `CompressionStream` — it adds ~7 % over the raw encoder on the 256 MB stream.
 That means throughput is decided by **which zlib the runtime vendors**, and they differ a lot.
-Same 256 MB compressible file, one thread, level-6-class output everywhere:
+Same 256 MB compressible file, one thread, level-6-class output everywhere.
+This is the one table on this page still carrying its July 2026 measurement: it compares runtimes to each other rather than zip.js to anything, so it ages with their zlib and not with ours.

 | Encoder | Time | Output |
 |---|--:|--:|